Skip to main content

 Developing Applications and Obtaining Credentials

-Before you start integrating your application, you'll need to complete the following steps to retrieve an access_token.
+Before you start integrating Lens APIs into your application, you'll need to complete the following steps to retrieve an access_token.
+If you didn't create an API Connection in the steps above, you'll need to do that now.

 Create an API Connection in the Poly Lens Portal